LeonData/GettingAndCleaningData_Project/CodeBook.md

     - STANDING
     - LAYING

+The columns order is as folows:
+    - subject code
-The columns represent subject code, activity label (one of the ones above), followed by 79 columns of means of measures.
+    - activity label (one of the ones above)
+    - followed by 79 columns of measurements (of means and std as described before).

-Each measure column has a name in the following format: "mean_of_<description_of_a_measure>", for example: mean_of_tBodyAcc-std()-X, which means it's a mean of body accelerometer standard deviation along axis X for a particular subject while he/she was doing an activity outlined in "activity" column.
+Each measurements column has a name in the following format: "mean_of_<description_of_a_measure>", for example: mean_of_tBodyAcc-std()-X, which means it's a mean of the body accelerometer standard deviation along axis X for a particular subject (their subject ID can be found in the first column) while he/she was doing an activity outlined in "activity" column.
-There are in total of 79 measures columns besides the first column "subject" and the second column "activity"
+There are in total of 79 measurements columns besides the first column "subject" and the second column "activity"

-Columns contain the following data:
+Columns contain the data with the following data domains:

 * The first column is "subject" that contains SubjectID (numeric, numbers from 1 to 30 inclusive) for each participant

 * The second column is activity; a character string, one of the following: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-* The next columns will contain means of means and standard deviations of the parameters described in features.txt file.
+* The next 79 columns contain means of means or means of standard deviations of the parameters described in features.txt file.
 The values are float numbers (both positive and negative).
-They represent mean values for every feature measures for each participant and each activity.
+They represent mean values for every feature measurementss for each participant and each activity.
-  For example, for participant 2, that was doing activity WALKING_DOWNSTAIRS measure "mean_of_tBodyAcc-std()-X" means it's a mean of participant 2 body accelerometer standard deviation along axis X while he/she was walking downstairs.
+  For example, for participant 2, that was doing activity WALKING_DOWNSTAIRS measurement "mean_of_tBodyAcc-std()-X" means it's a mean of participant 2 body accelerometer standard deviation along axis X while he/she was walking downstairs.

 The subject and activity columns are ordered by subject and then by activity.

 The order of the means of measures columns (starting from column 3) is the same as in features.txt

 There will be 6 rows with the same subject ID, for each of 6 activities, 180 rows in total.
-There will be 81 columns in total (subjectID, activity, followed by 79 columns of means of measures)
+There will be 81 columns in total (subjectID, activity, followed by 79 columns of means of measurements)